 The recommendations of the Public Art Panel will be presented to Council as required.
-Public art not approved via the Public Art Panel will be subject to removal.
+Public art not approved by Council will be subject to removal.

 Unsolicited offers of permanent public art to be located on Council owned or managed land are to be managed in accordance with Council's Public Art Guidelines & Criteria.